© 2018 Hulu, LLC | all rights reserved

 The methodology for measuring clicks is identical to that of Impression and Completion measurement.
 A client-side beacon is fired whenever the user performs a click action within Hulu’s application.
 On the server side, this beacon is logged and undergoes processing, eventually being included in reporting.

 Ad-blocking software is capable of preventing Hulu’s Ads from being displayed.
 On the Web platform, browser settings that disable images, JavaScript, HTML5 elements, and / or Flash are capable of preventing Hulu’s Ads from being displayed.
 When these situations occur, because no Ads are loaded, no Impression or Completions are fired.
-Ad stitching (i.e., using a single manifest with pre-set content and ads for each stream) is performed on the server side, with the result being delivered to Mobile and Living Room client devices to facilitate smooth playback.
+Ad stitching (i.e., using a single manifest with pre-set content and ads for each stream) is performed on the server side, with the result being delivered to Mobile and OTT client devices to facilitate smooth playback.

 Hulu employs a suite of techniques in an attempt to identify and filter invalid activity.
 These techniques include but are not limited to known and suspected non-human activity and suspected invalid human activity.
 Because user identification and intent cannot always be known or discerned by the publisher, advertiser or their respective agents, it is unlikely that all invalid activity can be identified and excluded from report results.
 Below, Hulu’s various techniques are summarized strictly at a high-level for security purposes.